contrast-zone/t-rewriter.js/draft/reasoner.md

 Characteristic of today widespread [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) is manual managing of state dynamics by program instructions to produce wanted states.
 In contrast to imperative, [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) abstracts from states using descriptions usually represented by rules repeatedly applied to parameters in a goal of producing wanted results. *Reasoner* falls into the category of declarative programming paradigm.

 Two most prominent types of declarative programming are [functional](https://en.wikipedia.org/wiki/Functional_programming) and [logic programming](https://en.wikipedia.org/wiki/Logic_programming).
 Presenting a novel [algebraic](https://en.wikipedia.org/wiki/Algebraic_data_type) [term graph](https://en.wikipedia.org/wiki/Term_graph) [rewriting](https://en.wikipedia.org/wiki/Rewriting) approach, *Reasoner* exhibits properties of both functional and logic programming worlds without a special treatment of either paradigm.
 This is made possible by using rewriting rules in a form of [sequents](https://en.wikipedia.org/wiki/Sequent) known from [sequent calculus](https://en.wikipedia.org/wiki/Sequent_calculus).

+Strictly speaking, *Reasoner* atomic expressions span on a level below functional and logic programming. *Reasoner* can be considered as an "assembler" for declarative programming.
+Behavior of rewriting rules in *Reasoner* is very similar to behavior of [production rules](https://en.wikipedia.org/wiki/Production_(computer_science)) in [parsing](https://en.wikipedia.org/wiki/Parsing) expressions, with the addition that the *Reasoner* rules allow nondeterministic expression matching during the parsing process.
+Nondeterministic matching is something that naturally arises from using an extended version of production rules involving [conjunctions](https://en.wikipedia.org/wiki/Logical_conjunction) on the left and [disjunctions](https://en.wikipedia.org/wiki/Logical_disjunction) on the right side of the rules, which are exactly qualities belonging to sequents.

 Sequents in *Reasoner* operate on [s-expression](https://en.wikipedia.org/wiki/S-expression) data.
 S-expressions are valuable legacy from [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) family of programming languages.
 Being simple, but powerful data definition format, S-expressions make *Reasoner* suitable for symbolic data analysis in functional-logic environment.
 Symbolic data may also be used as a medium to describe various domain specific languages in *Reasoner* by [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming).